AdrianaCJB/databricks_3.0_notes/README.md

 # Databricks Spark 3.0 Notes

-This is my study notes about the Databricks Certified Associate Developer for Apache Spark 3.0 - Python
+This is my study notes and summary about the Databricks Certified Associate Developer for Apache Spark 3.0 - Python

 # Summary